 - the left bank

-- the Entre-Deux-Mers
+- the Entre-deux-Mers

-If you visualize Bordeaux, you indeed know that two rivers cross the region: The Dordogne in the north, as well as the Garonne in the south.Well, it is considered that the vineyards to the south of the Garonne are part of the left bank, while those to the north of the Dordogne represent the right bank.
-Finally, the vineyards located between the two rivers are part of the Entre-deux-mers.
+If you visualize Bordeaux, you indeed know that two rivers cross the region: The Dordogne in the north, as well as the Garonne in the south.
+Well, it is considered that the vineyards south of the Garonne are part of the left bank while those north of the Dordogne represent the right bank.
+Finally, the vines located between the two rivers are part of the Entre-deux-Mers.

 Not clear enough?
 To find your way, feel free to take a look at the map towards the end of this article !
 In the meantime, here are more details about these 3 exceptional wine regions with an oceanic climate.

-- The Libournais: an area renowned for its silky and complex red wines.Pomerol and Saint-Émilion have built the reputation of the local wines, but many other appellations exist here, such as Lalande-de-Pomerol, Canon-Fronsac, and Castillon-Côtes de Bordeaux.
-Merlot is generally the dominant grape variety in the blends.
+- The Libournais : an area renowned for its silky and complex red wines.
+Pomerol and Saint-Émilion have built the reputation of the local wines, but many other appellations exist here, such as Lalande-de-Pomerol, Canon-Fronsac or even Castillon-Côtes de Bordeaux.Merlot is generally the dominant grape variety in the blends.

 The Left Bank

-- Les Graves : located south of Bordeaux, this region produces red wines in the style of those from the Médoc, meaning structured and rather powerful, but also remarkable dry white wines.
-The Pessac-Léognan appellation is the most renowned in the area, and here too, Cabernet Sauvignon is the most planted grape variety.
+- Les Graves : located south of Bordeaux, this region produces red wines in the style of those from Médoc, meaning structured and rather powerful, but also remarkable dry white wines.
+The Pessac-Léognan appellation is the most renowned in the area and here too, Cabernet Sauvignon is the most planted grape variety.

-Nestled between the Dordogne and the Garonne, this vast geographical area produces 70% red wine and 30% white wine.However, please note, The appellation Entre deux mers (located in the region of the same name, are you following?) exclusively produces white wine over more than 1300 hectares.
-The key grape varieties of this appellation are the famous Sémillon, Sauvignon, and Muscadelle.
+Nestled between the Dordogne and the Garonne, this vast geographical area produces 70% red wine and 30% white wine.
+However, be aware that, The Entre deux mers appellation (located in the region of the same name, are you following?) exclusively produces white wine over more than 1300 hectares.
+The key grape varieties of the latter are the famous Sémillon, Sauvignon, and Muscadelle.

 Other appellations are also present such as Cadillac, Loupiac or Sainte-Croix-du-Mont (sweet wines) as well as Cadillac-Côtes de Bordeaux (red wines) or even Graves de Vayres (red and sweet wines).